Georgia (country): Declaration of independence

 After the Russian Revolution of 1917, the Transcaucasian Democratic Federative Republic was established with Nikolay Chkheidze acting as its president.
 This weak and short-lived federation also included neighbouring Armenia and Azerbaijan.
 However, Georgians were not content with this cohabitation, and because of irreconcilable foreign policy differences Georgia declared independence on 26 May 1918, becoming an ally of the German Empire.

+Most Georgians were not supportive of Bolsheviks due to their penchant for violence and disregard for human life.

-The Menshevik Social Democratic Party of Georgia won the parliamentary election and its leader, Noe Zhordania, became prime minister.
-Despite the Soviet takeover, Zhordania was recognized as the legitimate head of the Georgian Government by France, UK, Belgium, and Poland through the 1930s.
+Consequently, the Menshevik Social Democratic Party of Georgia won the parliamentary election and its leader, Noe Zhordania, became prime minister, with Nikolay Chkheidze as parliamentary president.
+Despite the subsequent Soviet takeover, Zhordania continued to be recognized as the legitimate head of the Georgian Government by France, UK, Belgium, and Poland through the 1930s.